kubernetes-enterprise-logging-workshop/workshop/README.md

-# Kubernetes: Enterprise Logging Workshop
+# Kubernetes Enterprise Logging Workshop

+> KEWL for short

+The following document is the initial draft for the Kubernetes Logging Workshop for CloudNativeCon US 2017, it's being writen using Gitbook and aims to be viewed in a rendered HTML web site.

 ## Takeaways for Attendees